CypherTroopers/colossusx2/SPEC.md

 COLOSSUS-X is a mining algorithm designed with a **memory-bandwidth-first** philosophy.

-Unlike traditional GPU mining algorithms optimized for 8–24 GB VRAM devices, COLOSSUS-X is built for **large-capacity unified-memory GPU architectures**, such as AMD AI Max+ 395 and Nvidia GB10.
+Unlike traditional GPU mining algorithms optimized for 8–24 GB VRAM devices, COLOSSUS-X is designed for **large-capacity unified-memory or shared-memory GPU architectures**, such as AMD AI Max+ 395, Nvidia GB10, and Apple silicon M-series systems.

 The algorithm uses a massive **Directed Acyclic Graph (DAG)** that cannot be practically resident on ordinary consumer GPUs.
 Mining is based on **graph-traversal-driven memory-hard computation**, where sustained random-access bandwidth is the primary bottleneck rather than raw arithmetic throughput.